NicoGrassetto/azure-developer-associate/trainings/implement-containerized-solutions/notes.md

 - An agent that reads logs from the primary app container on a shared volume and forwards them to a logging service.
 - A background process that refreshes a cache used by the primary app container in a shared volume.

-> [!NOTE]
-> Running multiple containers in a single container app is an advanced use case.
+> **Note**: Running multiple containers in a single container app is an advanced use case.
 In most situations where you want to run multiple containers, such as when implementing a microservice architecture, deploy each service as a separate container app.

 To run multiple containers in a container app, add more than one container in the containers array of the container app template.